-Java moss will attach itself to driftwood or rocks.
+ah that well i gathered almost 90% of the infos from this forum a year 10 months ago so i know stuff now thanks to this forum, well from plants just a bit.Java moss will attach itself to driftwood or rocks.
 It doesn't have roots so you have to fasten it down with something like string or netting until it attaches itself to the surface you want it to adhere to.
 Some people will make a moss wall, where they put the moss between 2 pieces of plastic canvas.
 There are instructions for that elsewhere in this forum.

 sweet thanks! i have a HUGE snail, and it goes everywhere even on my really thin plants, so ill let him/her handle that and i have some ottos.
 THANKSMine grows perfectly fine in 80F water as a moss wall, and attached to a piece of driftwood.
 Between high light, CO2, and EI dosing, it didn't take too long to start spreading across the driftwood.
 Keep an eye on it for any signs of algae.
 Since it grows slower algae is more attracted to it, and it is very hard to get rid of algae on moss.